-Activities in Group 1 are considered existing commitments by the MGA member agencies.
-These include project and management actions that are currently being implemented and are expected to continue to be implemented, as needed, to assist in achieving the sustainability goal throughout the GSP implementation period.
-In the groundwater modeling scenarios of projects and management actions, the Group 1 projects and management actions are assumed to be part of the baseline conditions.
-As shown in modeling results of the baseline condition for seawater intrusion presented later in this section, Group 1 projects and management actions, by themselves, are not sufficient to result in achieving sustainability (Table 4-1).
+Activities in Group 1 are considered existing commitments by MGA member agencies.
+These include projects and management actions that are currently being implemented and are expected to continue to be implemented, as needed, to assist in achieving the sustainability goal throughout the GSP implementation period.
+In the groundwater modeling scenarios, the Group 1 projects and management actions are incorporated into baseline conditions.
+As shown in modeling results of the baseline condition for seawater intrusion presented later in this section, Group 1 projects and management actions, by themselves, are not sufficient to achieve groundwater sustainability (see Table 4-1).